 The Trust also has in its possession a NLR Birdcage Guards brake van, a matching NLR 2nd class carriage, and a NLR 1st class carriage that was converted to an ambulance coach in the First World War.
 These four together will form a cohesive and attractive vintage train.

 Railway restoration and maintenance is an expensive business!
-It cost about £150,000 to return Furness Railway Number 20 to working order.
-The work on 5643 set us back by well over £100,000 (and this is very cheap, because so much of the work was done by volunteer labour) - and this money has had to be raised from scratch following the completion of Furness Railway Number 20, which had drained the coffers dry.
-So where does the money come from?
+It cost about £150,000 (in 1999 prices) to return Furness Railway Number 20 to working order.
+The work to return 5643 to steam set us back by well over £100,000 (and this is very cheap, because so much of the work was done by volunteer labour) - and this money had to be raised from scratch following the completion of Furness Railway Number 20, which had drained the coffers dry.
+The money we'd saved up after 5643 started operating was all committed to the workshop project, and the overhauls of "Cumbria" and 5643.
+So where does all the money we need come from?

 First of all, many of our members supplement their annual subscriptions with donations towards the activities of the Trust.
-Members of the public also make donations when they visit Furness Railway Number 2o.
+Members of the public also make donations when they visit Furness Railway Number 2o or other locomotives.
 The Trust is eternally grateful to all those who give money to help us achieve our goals.

 Our chairman, Tim Owen, who undertook a major part of the restoration of Number 20 along with locomotive superintendent Alan Middleton, has written a book on the engine, titled "The Great Survivor".
-This brings in a steady stream of income not only from our sales stand and from sales at Haverthwaite, but everywhere the engine goes too.
+This brings in a steady stream of income not only from our sales stand but everywhere the engine goes too.

 In 1999 we were also given a lovely water-colour of Number 20 at work on the L&HR, donated by the artist Roger Street to use as we chose to raise funds.
 This kind offer was made by someone who is not a member of the Trust, and indeed had never even seen the locomotive in the flesh at the time he committed it to canvas (he worked from photographs); we are extremely grateful for this kind offer.
 A limited edition series of 850 prints are selling well, and are also making us money.